EMBEDDIA/contextual-view/README.md

 # contextual-view

-Placeholder repository for code and dataset used in the analysis of Contextual View
+Placeholder repository for code and dataset used in the Contextual View Analysis